AshvinVKaimal/simple_renderer/README.md

 # Simple Physically Based Renderer using Ray Tracing

 This is a simple physically based renderer that uses ray tracing algorithms to render 3D scenes with realistic lighting and shading.
+Made for the CS7-302 Computer Graphics course at IIIT Hyderabad.

 ## Dependencies